Small Business Loans

 Small Business Administration

 The SBA is a government affiliated organization that works with lenders to provide loans to small businesses.
-The agency doesn’t lend money directly to small business owners like a bank does.
+The agency doesn’t lend money directly to small business owners as a bank does.
 Instead, it does a lending matchmaking service by partnering business owners looking for loans with the correct guidelines for loans made by its partnering lenders, community development organizations, and micro-lending institutions.
 Businesses can get 500 to 5.5 million dollars in funding at varying rates and terms.
 Some loan programs set restrictions on how you can use the funds, so always check if you have any stipulations.

 This has been a declining option since the Great Recession of 2008 caused by poor bank lending to come under scrutiny and lose the trust of many businesses and individuals.
 Most banks and credit unions offer small business loans, especially the major names.
 Research the programs they offer and see which bank loan best fits what you need and what you qualify for.

 Alternative funding is a broad term that refers to a variety of programs in the online lending space.
-The draw of alternative funding is that online applications and digital money transfers allow for cash to be provided at the on demand.
+The draw of alternative funding is that online applications and digital money transfers allow for cash to be provided on demand.
 Online lending also has less strict requirements, allowing businesses with poor credit to qualify for funding they couldn’t otherwise get at a bank.

 Business Line Of Credit